tombotXL/tomordonez.github.io-src/content/best-time-to-run-according-to-science.md

     8    Arkansas  Crittenden  2016-06-10   15:00:00   0.104
     9  California  Alameda     2016-06-03   15:00:00   0.102
     10 California  Alameda     2016-07-26   15:00:00   0.102
+    # ... with 1,575 more rows

-This shows that on February 23, 2016 at noon, there was a measurement of 346ppb in Jefferson county, Alabama.
+This shows that on `February 23, 2016` at noon, there was a measurement of `346ppb` in Jefferson county, Alabama.

 Converted to AQI results in `276` aka "Very Unhealthy" and very close to "Hazardous", which is described as "Health warnings of emergency conditions.
 The entire population is more likely to be affected."